Lemoncode/rerender-vs-surgical-updates/02-solidjs/README.md

 ```

-Since `JSX` wraps the `createEffect` function, the filtered products will be updated when the `products` signal or visibility prop changes but not in color updates.
+Do you remember when we saw that `Solid JSX` already wrapped the `createEffect` function?
+Then, we don't need to do anything special, the filtered products will be updated when the products signal or visibility prop changes and wont' be called in color updates.

 _./src/app.tsx_